 If you’re a tall parent, you might fear forever having to spend extra money to get a luxury stroller that you can actually move without straining your back and neck.

 Don’t worry, though!
 We’ve put this guide together to show you the best umbrella strollers for tall parents.

 Below, you’ll find our recommendations for a few great umbrella strollers which also happen to be taller than average, especially in the handles.
+This way, you don’t have to fear hurting yourself just from pushing your child around at the park or stopping at the grocery store after picking up the little one from daycare.
 We haven’t chosen these models solely for their height–they’re simply great umbrella strollers that happen to have another advantage for taller parents.

-Read on to see which make the grade, and to find out which you should buy for you and your child!
+Read on to see which of these strollers make the grade, and to find out which you should buy for you and your child!

 |Joovy New Groove Ultralight Umbrella Stroller||$||4|

 You can find more details about each product below.

 Joovy’s New Groove is a perfect umbrella stroller for taller parents shopping on a tight budget.
 It’s affordable, practical, and relatively well-equipped for something so inexpensive.
 As far as height is concerned, it’s just as good as the more expensive UPPAbaby thanks to its 42” handle height.
 We suggest it to anyone who wants a taller umbrella model under $150.

 This particular model has been safety rated to hold children ranging from being newborn to weighing 55 lbs.